 Read our full Fitbit Sense 2 review.

-The Garmin Venu 2 was already a stellar fitness-tracking smartwatch.
-We consider it one of the best smartwatches for Android that’s both a capable workout companion and stylish lifestyle device.
-The $449 Garmin Venu 2 Plus introduces on-wrist calls and voice assistants.
-While it maintains Garmin’s reputation for thorough fitness tracking and accurate GPS, the Venu 2 Plus is now a stronger sell for those who want their smartwatch to act as an extension of their smartphone.
+The Garmin Venu 3 is one of the best Garmin watches that’s both a capable workout companion and stylish lifestyle device.
+The $449 Garmin Venu 3 maintains Garmin’s reputation for thorough fitness tracking and accurate GPS, while having the smarts of mirrored notifications and an on-wrist voice assistant.

 The Fitbit Versa 4 is the best smartwatch for step tracking based on our testing.
 We will say it's not the best smartwatch for fitness tracking overall, as it struggles to provide accurate heart rate readings.
 But if you're looking for something that will get you moving with hourly step reminders and alerts when you've reached your daily goal, this smartwatch is a great choice.

 Not only that, the Versa 4 a lovely-looking smartwatch with a slim profile and sleek metallic finishes.
 It looks very similar to the Fitbit Sense 2, yes, but this is the better choice if you're on a tighter budget or aren't as interested in stress-tracking.
 The Versa 4 still has reliable sleep-tracking and other perks available via Fitbit Premium.